CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 #### Run All Tests against Combined File (Run All Tests against Combined File with Debug Code Removed)

-Most test options load CesiumJS using the individual source files in the `Source` directory, which is great for debugging.
+Most test options load CesiumJS with the unminified build plus a source map, which is great for debugging.

-However, many users build apps using the built Cesium.js in `Build/Cesium` (which is created, for example, by running `npm run combine`).
-This option runs the tests using this instead of individual CesiumJS source files.
+However, many users build apps using the built Cesium.js in `Build/Cesium` (which is created, for example, by running `npm run release`).
+This option runs the tests using this instead of the unminified build.

-The **Run All Tests against Combined File with Debug Code Removed** is the same except it is for use with the release version of the built Cesium.js (which is created, for example, by running `npm run combineRelease`).
+The **Run All Tests against Combined File with Debug Code Removed** is the same except it is for use with the release version of the built Cesium.js (which is created, for example, by running `npm run release`).
 The release version has `DeveloperError` exceptions optimized out so this test option makes `toThrowDeveloperError` always pass.

 See the [Build Guide](https://github.com/CesiumGS/cesium/blob/main/Documentation/Contributors/BuildGuide/README.md#build-scripts) for all the CesiumJS build options.